navXperience/ogrp/README.md

 =====

 Applications using OGRP for input or output should define the supported messages as [JSON Schema](http://json-schema.org/).

+The schema-definitions now reside in repositories subfolder "schema"

-An example for a PVT application's minimum input data could be:
+An early example for a PVT application's minimum input data was:

 ```JSON
 {